FloorIsGround/dspy-examples/embeddings_generation/README.md

 # Some Examples for dspy

-This project demonstrates simple usage of the `dspy` library with different language models for a wide range of uses.
+This project demonstrates simple usage of the `dspy` library with different language models for creating text embeddings for vectorization or possible semantics based classification.

 ## Dependencies